rossmacarthur/upon/README.md

 compiled templates, configurable syntax delimiters and minimal dependencies.
-I also didn’t need support for arbitrary expressions in the template syntax but occasionally I needed something more flexible than outputting simple values.
+I also didn’t need support for arbitrary expressions in the template syntax but occasionally I needed something more flexible than outputting simple values (hence filters).
 Performance was also a concern for me, template engines like [Handlebars] and [Tera] have a lot of features but can be up to five to seven times slower to render than engines like [TinyTemplate].

 Basically I wanted something like [TinyTemplate] with support for configurable delimiters and user defined filter functions.
 The syntax is